Struggle. Hopeless. Impossible. Never. Fate. Hard. Grind. Difficult. Downs. Resilience. Fight. Work hard. Work relentlessly.

-Just try to tell your pet she’s an asshole with a powerful feeling of love doing it, and she’s going to feel a wave of love emanating from you.
+If you would insult your pet with a powerful feeling of love doing it, she would feel a wave of love emanating from you.
 The words, in that case, don’t count because she doesn’t understand it anyway.
 It has no meaning to her.
 What has meaning to her is how you feel and what’s emanating from you on a non-verbal level.

 Try to make someone a compliment that isn't sincere or tell a white lie, and it won’t work.

 Because everybody knows – you and the person in front of you – that it’s just not true.
 You’ll do it out of the social convention, but don’t fool yourself thinking the other person didn’t get it.
 She’ll probably not say anything but will know, in most cases, for sure.

 Words influence emotions, they influence thoughts, and therefore actions.